Transmission Line Architecture

-Profile Acoustic Research has developed a patented-pending family of loudspeaker transmission line architectures that deliver deeper bass extension, reduced thermal compression, and lower distortion — entirely passively, in your existing cabinet.
+Profile Acoustic Research has developed a patent-pending family of loudspeaker transmission line architectures that deliver deeper bass extension, reduced thermal compression, and lower distortion — entirely passively, in your existing cabinet.

 Single backwave transmission line.
 Converts rear cone energy into reinforcing low-frequency output.
-Eliminates port noise and resonance.
+Eliminates port noise and resonance entirely.

 TL1